Probing for Knowledge Attribution in Large Language Models: A Self-Supervised Data Pipeline

 \subsection{Method}

 An overview of the data generation pipeline is shown in \cref{fig:pipeline}.
-Because attribution concerns the source of specific factual content, we focus on \emph{named entities} as attribution anchors.
-Entities can often be retrieved from parametric memory or local context and selectively removed without altering the surrounding semantics.
-Therefore, the pipeline begins with \emph{entity identification} using spaCy’s transformer-based NER \citep{honnibal2020spacy}.
-To remove redundant mentions, we filter entities that overlap, are synonymous, or closely resemble the page title using a RoBERTa \citep{liu2019robertarobustlyoptimizedbert} cross-encoder similarity model.\footnote{ \textsc{cross-encoder/stsb-roberta-base}} The model assigns pairwise semantic similarity scores, and entities above a threshold of $0.6$ are excluded; we refer to this procedure as \emph{synonym matching}.
+Because attribution concerns the source of specific factual content, we focus on \emph{named entities} as attribution anchors, identified using spaCy’s transformer-based NER \citep{honnibal2020spacy}.
+Entities that overlap, are synonymous, or closely resemble the passage title are found using a RoBERTa \citep{liu2019robertarobustlyoptimizedbert} cross-encoder (CE) similarity model.\footnote{ \texttt{cross-encoder/stsb-roberta-base}.} The CE assigns pairwise semantic similarity scores, and entities above a threshold of $0.6$ are considered synonyms (we refer to this procedure as \emph{synonym matching}).
+In this case, synonyms are excluded..
 The threshold is determined heuristically and used consistently throughout this work.
-From the remaining candidates, \textsc{GPT-4o-mini} selects up to three representative, non-numeric, non-temporal entities per passage, balancing well-known and lesser-known facts (see \cref{app:entity_selection}).
+From the remaining entity candidates, \textsc{GPT-4o-mini} selects up to three representative, non-numeric, non-temporal entities per passage (see \cref{app:entity_selection}).

-Each entity--passage pair undergoes \emph{knowledge testing} to determine whether the target model can recall the entity independently of the passage.
-This serves as an \emph{operational proxy} for distinguishing entities that are already encoded in the model’s parametric memory from those that require contextual evidence, thereby isolating the classes.
+Each entity--passage pair undergoes \emph{knowledge testing} to determine whether the target model can recall the entity without the passage, serving as an \emph{operational proxy} for parametric memory.
 We use three prompt formats to test entity knowledge (see \cref{app:knowledge}).
 If any test elicits the correct entity (exact or \emph{synonym match}), it is labelled \emph{known}; otherwise, \emph{unknown}.
-This high-recall labelling avoids false unknown labels, preferring unanswerable over multi-source samples.
+This high-recall labelling avoids false unknown labels, preferring unanswerable and thus unusable over multi-source samples.

+We then construct \emph{contextual} and \emph{parametric} variants for each passage.
+For known entities, all mentions are removed using \textsc{GPT-4o-mini} (\cref{app:entity_removal}), thereby forcing parametric retrieval; for unknown entities, the name remains visible, while a different entity is removed to prevent lexical bias this may introduce. \textsc{GPT-4o-mini} appends a short, natural completion cue such as ``The [description] is called~…,'' yielding paired prompts that differ only in the presence of the entity (see \cref{app:appending_sentence}).